 In summary…

-SWIFT payments are a secure and widely used method to transfer money internationally.
-SWIFT bank transfers can take anywhere from 1 to 4 business days, depending on the specific circumstances.
+SWIFT payments are a secure and widely used method of transferring money internationally.
+Depending on the specific circumstances, SWIFT bank transfers can take 1 to 4 business days.

 The processing times can vary due to several factors, including the number of intermediary banks involved, the currencies being exchanged, compliance checks, and the specific banks involved in the transaction.